-Now that we have a zookeeper downloaded and installed, we need to look for the zoo.cfgdataDir file and pick the value of property which will be used later.
-For instance, it looks something like this in my case
+Now that we have a zookeeper downloaded and installed, we need to look for the zoo.cfgdataDir file.
+Pick the value of the property that you want to use later.
+For instance, it looks something like this in my case.

 Once we have the zookeeper set, you can move on to download HBase.
-You can download it from https://hbase.apache.org/downloads.html and I’m downloading stable version v1.6.0.
-After this download is completed, you can untar or double click on the download file in your Finder.
+You can download it from https://hbase.apache.org/downloads.html, and I’m downloading stable version v1.6.0.
+After you’ve completed the download, you can enter or double click on the download file in your Finder.
 Now we would need to make some edits to its configuration files.

 export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_221.jdk/Contents/Homeexport HBASE_MANAGES_ZK=false

-Secondly, we edit hbase-1.6.0/conf/hbase-site.xml from which we need to remove all existing lines and copy the below content into it.
-An important detail to note here is that the value for hbase.zookeeper.property.dataDir property is the one which we picked from Step 2.
+Secondly, we edit hbase-1.6.0/conf/hbase-site.xml, from which we need to remove all existing lines and copy the below content into it.
+An important detail to note here is that the value for hbase.zookeeper.property.dataDir property is the one we picked from Step 2.